nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 ### Default Namespace

 A default `Namespace` object named "Global" wil be created for you.
+All objects that did not have duplicates found will be found in this Namespace.
+All new objects will default to this Namespace unless otherwise specified.

 #### Cleanup Namespaces

-After upgrading, any duplicate objects that were identified will be moved to one or more "Cleanup" Namespaces.
+After upgrading, any duplicate objects that were found in the "Global" Namespace will be moved to one or more "Cleanup" Namespaces.
 Cleanup Namespaces are named numerically.
 When duplicate objects are identified that are not associated with a VRF that has `enforce_unique` set to `True`, each Cleanup Namespace will be enumerated until one that does not have conflicting objects can be found.
 If one cannot be found, a new Cleanup Namespace will be created.

 For example, the very first duplicate `Prefix` found will be moved to a Namespace named "Cleanup Namespace 1".
 For each pass that identifies a duplicate of an object in an existing Namespace, new Namespaces will be created by incrementing the number resulting in "Cleanup Namespace 2", "Cleanup Namespace 3", etc.

 #### VRF Namespaces

-For VRF objects that had `enforce_unique` enabled with Prefixes assigned to them, any child Prefixes or child IPAddresses of those Prefixes will be moved to a "VRF Namespace" with the name of the VRF included.
+For `VRF` objects that had `enforce_unique` enabled with `Prefixes` assigned to them, any child `Prefixes` or child `IPAddresses` of those `Prefixes` will be moved to a "VRF Namespace" with the name of the `VRF` included.

-For example, if the VRF is named "Blue" and has Prefixes assigned to it, the VRF, all Prefixes assigned to it, and any child Prefixes or IPAddresses will be moved to a new Namespaced with the name "VRF Namespace Blue".
+For example, if the `VRF` is named "Blue" and has `Prefixes` assigned to it, the `VRF`, all `Prefixes` assigned to it, and any child `Prefixes` or `IPAddresses` will be moved to a new `Namespace` with the name "VRF Namespace Blue".

 ### Aggregate model was merged into Prefix